valboz/VBBinaryLensing/docs/OrbitalMotion.md

 t = 7551.6; // Time at which we want to calculate the magnification

-Mag = VBBL.BinaryLightCurveOrbital(pr, t); // Calculates the Binary Lens magnification at time t with parameters in pr printf("Binary Light Curve with Parallax at time t: %lf", Mag); // Output should be 30.92...
+Mag = VBBL.BinaryLightCurveOrbital(pr, t); // Calculates the Binary Lens magnification at time t with parameters in pr printf("Binary Light Curve with Parallax and Orbital Motion at time t: %lf", Mag); // Output should be 30.92...
 ```

 A circular orbital motion is completely specified by the three components of the angular velocity $\vec \gamma$ of the secondary mass with respect to the first mass.
 We have